veronica-f-reyes/individual-project/README.md

 ## DELIVER:
 ***
 #### Plan -> Acquire -> Prepare -> Explore -> Model -> DELIVER
-- A github repository containing your work with any .py files required to acquire and prepare the data and a clearly labeled final Jupyter Notebook that walks through the pipeline.
+- The final product will be a Github repository containing your work with any .py files required to acquire and prepare the data and a clearly labeled final Jupyter Notebook that walks through the pipeline.

 ## HOW TO RECREATE THIS PROJECT: